 Every parent strives to be a good parent, if not a perfect one.

+It’s because they confuse good parenting with perfect parenting.
 They are not the same thing.

 What is good enough parenting

 In his view, a good parent begins by being very responsive to their infant’s needs, and as the infant grows, the parent’s response gradually decreases based on the child’s ability to accommodate their parents’ failures of instant response.
-The failures, in fact, help the child comprehend and adjust to the external realities.
+The failures, in fact, help the child comprehend and adjust to realities.

 Why good enough is the best

-Being good enough in everything you do is better than being exceptional in only a few things and poor in others.
+Being good enough in everything you do is better than being exceptional in only a few things while poor in others.

-Good enough is not the same as mediocre.
-A good enough mother aims to make rational parenting decisions rather than perfecting every detail excessively.
+Good enough parents aim to make rational parenting decisions rather than perfecting every detail excessively.